Join us for Live Learning 17: So you want to start your own school?

 Each month, Future Anything chats with awesome movers, shakers, thinkers and doers from the world of entrepreneurship, education and beyond on topics designed to help build enterprising mindsets in schools.

 Have you ever thought about starting your own school?
 Do you have a passion for education and a vision for what a great school should be?
-This is the session for you!
+This was the session for you!

-We’ll be speaking with three trailblazers who have successfully started their own schools.
-We’ll hear about their experiences, challenges, and successes, and they’ll share insights and tips on everything from developing a strong curriculum to creating a supportive learning environment.
+On 14 June 2023, Future Anything’s Jen Buchanan spoke with three trailblazers who have successfully started their own schools.
+We heard about their experiences, challenges, and successes, and they shared insights and tips on everything from developing a strong curriculum to creating a supportive learning environment.

-Even if you’re not considering starting your own school (just yet!), there’ll be some fascinating insights relevant to every educator in every classroom.
+Even if you’re not considering starting your own school (just yet!), there were some fascinating insights relevant to every educator in every classroom.

 MEET OUR GUESTS